intel/mlir-extensions/docs/rfcs/XeGPU.md

 ## Notes

-Currently, there is no lower-level GPU IR like NVVM available for Intel GPU compiler toolchain.
-XeGPU dialect uses SPIRV Intel extension to access joint-matrix or SPIR-V external function to access intel GPU VC intrinsics.
-This may change in the future, so we expect XeGPU lowering may change accordingly.
+Currently, there is no lower-level GPU IR like NVVM available for the Intel GPU compiler toolchain.
+XeGPU dialect uses LLVM or SPIRV intrinsic to access advanced intel GPU instructions.
+When the lower-level software changes, we expect XeGPU lowering passes to change accordingly.